jpetazzo/nsenter/README.md

     # list the root filesystem
     docker-enter my_awesome_container ls -la

-## Docker toolbox usage for mac or windows user
+## Docker toolbox usage for OS X or Windows user

-### ssh to toolbox's docker machine
+### SSH to the Docker Toolbox virtual machine

     docker-machine ssh default

-### Install nsenter, docker-enter, importenv into toolbox's vm
+### Install nsenter, docker-enter, and importenv into the VM

     docker run --rm -v /usr/local/bin:/target jpetazzo/nsenter

-You can also install `nsenter` to other folder, then you need run `nsenter` with full path.
+You can also install `nsenter` to another folder.
+In that case, you will need to specify the full path of `nsenter` to run it.

     docker run --rm -v /tmp:/target jpetazzo/nsenter

 ### Usage of nsenter

-    # List the running container only, for example, the containter id is 08a2a025e05f
+List running containers:

     docker ps

+Identify the ID of the container that you want to get into; and retrieve its associated PID:

     PID=$(docker inspect --format {{.State.Pid}} 08a2a025e05f)

-    # Enter the container
+Enter the container:

     sudo nsenter --target $PID --mount --uts --ipc --net --pid

-    # You can run linux command in this container now, check log, process, etc. After that, don't forget to exist.
+Remember to run those commands in the Docker Toolbox virtual machine; not in your host environment.

 ### Usage of docker-enter